Dr Jane Carpenter

 - Midwifery 2nd Registration (BSc (Hons))

-I lead modules and teach across a wide range of topics right across the midiwfery curriculum; with particular interests being:
+I lead modules and teach across a wide range of topics right across the midwifery curricula; with particular interests being:

-- The importance of research and evidence-based practice - being able to understand and apply the best available evidence is a fundamentally important part of the role of a midwife; I teach on the Critical Appraisal and Dissertation modules which helps to develop such skills in our student midwives.
+The importance of research and evidence-based practice - being able to understand and apply the best available evidence is a fundamentally important part of the role of a midwife.
+I lead the BSc Dissertation module, supervise BSc and MSc Dissertation projects and contribute to development of research skills across the

 Supervision